 Speak with confidence by adding details in conversations

-To practice these concepts, parents can use an adjective worksheet for Class 4 mentioned at the end of the blog.
+To practice these concepts, parents can use the adjective worksheet for Class 4 mentioned at the end of the blog.
 Worksheets make learning interactive through fill-in-the-blanks, matching activities, and sentence-building tasks.
 This way, children don’t just memorize rules but actually apply them in daily life.

 How Adjectives for Class 4 Build a Strong Grammar Foundation